promptfoo/promptfoo/site/docs/usage/self-hosting.md

 The self-hosted app consists of:

-- Next.js application that runs the web ui.
+- Next.js application that runs the web UI.
-- filesystem store that persists the eval results.
+- Filesystem store that persists the eval results.
-- key-value (KV) store that persists shared data (redis, filesystem, or memory).
+- Key-value (KV) store that persists shared data (redis, filesystem, or memory).

-## Setup
+## Building from Source

 ### 1. Clone the Repository